Porn Is The New Sex Ed — Here's Why That's a Problem

 There's no denying the impact of porn on the developing brain.
 Peer-reviewed studies show that adolescents who watch “hardcore porn” tend to experience less capacity for intimate connections and healthy relationships, and more depression, risky and unsafe sexual behaviors, sexual coercion, and dating violence, among other harms.
 Simply telling young people not to watch it isn't the answer, but arming them with the tools to navigate both ethical and unethical porn — including the reality of racial and identity stereotypes — could save them from negative experiences with long-term effects.

 “If we don't want young people to use porn as the backbone of their sex education, then we need credentialed educators to teach them,” Fonte says.
-“It's like watching Fast & the Furious and assuming that's how you're supposed to learn to drive.”
+“It's like watching The Fast & The Furious and assuming that's how you're supposed to learn to drive.”
 This analogy is a common refrain amongst sex educators, and they're onto something.
 We learn at a young age that Hollywood is different from reality, so why wouldn't we have that expectation set with porn?

 It's not just that porn literacy needs to be in schools; how it's taught matters just as much — again, it needs to be through an intersectional lens.
 Research shows there is power in images.
 Racial, homophobic, and sexist stereotyping in porn is incredibly common, and even if porn doesn't directly cause the problem, it normalizes dangerous attitudes towards marginalized people.
 “I want to protect my BIPOC and queer students,” Fonte says.
 “They are surrounded by peers who are represented differently, which further marginalizes them.
 I want them to be a better generation, and I believe that's possible through better education.”